Changing the Inner Dialogue

 And that inner dialogue is either helping you or harming you.

-Then, what I want to do today is to help you to retrain that voice, to make sure that we understand that because we were able to train that voice.
-We can retrain that voice today.
+What I want to do today is to help you to retrain that voice, to make sure that we understand that because we were able to train that voice, we can retrain that voice today.
 Let's get started.

 We've all heard of this thing called the comfort zone.
 It's that place where we feel safe, where we feel confident, where we feel competent, and anything that's outside that comfort zone, by virtue of what it's called, feels uncomfortable.